Presidential Internship Program

-The NYU Presidential Internship Program seeks to identify up to five (5) full-time, undergraduate students who will begin their junior year of study at NYU in Fall 2017 and who have demonstrated strong academic performance to apply for the inaugural cohort of the NYU Presidential Internship Program.
+The NYU Presidential Internship Program seeks to identify up to five (5) full-time, undergraduate students who will begin their junior year of study at NYU in Fall 2021 and who have demonstrated strong academic performance to apply for the NYU Presidential Internship Program.
 Presidential Interns must be enrolled at NYU New York during the fall and spring semesters of their junior year.
 Study away is encouraged at other points throughout their time at NYU.

 The NYU Presidential Internship Program aims to: